orignellc/piggyfi-vendor/src/go-vendor/README.md

 -- In the go-vendor/utils folder
 go run compile_contracts.go
 ```

-Confirm inside `go-vendor/contracts/celo` for the output bindings
+Confirm inside `go-vendor/contracts/celo` for the output bindings.

+**NB:** By default only two binding are generated, you can add more contracts on `line 17` of the script to generate its binding, e.g. `WalletProxy`